-- 7. Code 03 should be used for any person stated to be Native American or [western hemisphere] Indian, whether from North, Central, South, or Latin America. - 8.
-Death certificate information may be used to supplement ante mortem race information only when race is coded unknown in the patient record or when the death certificate information is more specific.
+Code 03 should be used for any person stated to be Native American or [western hemisphere] Indian, whether from North, Central, South, or Latin America.

-- In the cancer record Race 1 through Race 5 are coded as 99 Unknown. - The death certificate states race as black.
-Change cancer record for Race 1 to 02 Black and Race 2 through Race 5 to 88.
+- 8. Death certificate information may be used to supplement ante mortem race information only when race is coded unknown in the patient record or when the death certificate information is more specific. - In the cancer record Race 1 through Race 5 are coded as 99 Unknown by patient. - The death certificate states race as black.
+Change cancer record for Race 1 to 02 Black or African American and Race 2 through Race 5 to 88.